DeveloperNoShinigami/Eidolon-Unchained/wiki/Systems/TTS-Complete-Reference.md

 ---

-*This documentation covers the complete TTS system as of Eidolon Unchained v3.9.0.9.
+*This documentation covers the complete TTS system as of Eidolon Unchained v3.9.0.9, including the new Google Gemini TTS integration with enhanced style prompting.
 For the latest updates and additional features, check the mod's changelog and GitHub repository.*